Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Economics.md

 ## Abstract
 Markets forces can be thought of as a set of determining conditions within material reality.
 The aggrigated whole of these macro economic mechanisms incentivise the evolution of science and technology by channeling the pathways of research and implementation.
-Though biased through such incen, we might consider markets to be an existential steering wheel of tremendous transformative capacity.
+Though biased through such incentives, we might consider markets to be an existential steering wheel of tremendous transformative capacity.
+The essential question quickly becomes how work with it?

-The essential question here thus becomes where to direct it?
 Any response at this point is a values assertion but for the purposes of our inquiry let's articulate an asiprational north star of regeneration and bound this to a domain of processes that harmonise people with place.
 Such abstract processes when turned into protocols might be considered regenerative financial instruments.
 The question is how to represent and evaluate them?

 ## Market Hypothesis
 Before designing a such a tool, let's articulate some working assumptions about the market in order to progressivly approximate some enabling constraints.
 Lets start with the major market participants and then examine the forces which move them.